|

 - and that there are actually

-four winches, his are the lower two pictures (8th June
+four winches, his are the second two pictures (8th June

 2010).
 Steve Lord has been there and reports that the large walled structure